This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Do not play contact sports until your symptoms go away completely or until directed by your PHP.
-Your PHP may recommend a neck roll or shoulder pads to wear during sports activities.
+Do not play contact sports until your symptoms go away completely or until directed by your healthcare provider.
+Your healthcare provider may recommend a neck roll or shoulder pads to wear during sports activities.
 You may need physical therapy to regain strength and range of motion.

 - You have symptoms more than once.

 - Your symptoms do not go away after 2 days.

 - You have questions or concerns about your condition or care.